-Subpart A: Transcripts and supporting documentation.
+Subpart A: Transcripts and Supporting Documentation.
 The student is responsible for arranging for an official transcript and any other required supporting documentation to meet the college policy and procedures.
 An official transcript must be sent directly from the institution to LSC; or, if hand-carried by a student, it must be delivered unopened with the official seal intact.
 Student copies and faxed transcripts are not considered official.
 Official transcripts received at the college from previously attended postsecondary institutions will automatically be evaluated for the program in which the student is currently enrolled.
 If a student changes programs, the re-evaluation will automatically occur.

 Subpart C: Subsequent Transfer.
 While LSC may accept certain credits, other colleges to which the student may subsequently transfer may not accept them.
 It is the responsibility of the student to maintain communication with the receiving institution.

-- Upon receipt of the system level appeal, there shall be a review by Office of the Chancellor transfer staff.
+- Upon receipt of the Minnesota State level appeal, there shall be a review by Office of the Chancellor transfer staff.
 The review shall be based on course descriptions, outlines, objectives, learning outcomes, and/or other relevant information.
 The transfer staff shall submit a recommendation to the Senior Vice Chancellor for Academic and Student Affairs.

 Date Implemented: April 5, 2001